harnett/CLOOSE/README.md

 This code was written by Valerio Francioni.
 For support, please open an [issue](https://github.com/CLOOSE_MS/issues).

-You can run CLOOSE on the same or different machine as the one you are using for imaging data acqusition.

-See this **youtube [thread](SOME YOUTUBE LINK)** for GUI demonstrations.

 ### CITATION

 If you use this package in your research, please cite the [paper](BIORXIV):